Image: Shutterstock

 Size: 171MB

-Things to note: The top-rated app is ideal for kids aged 10 or under, but not older ones.
+Things to note: The top-rated app is ideal for teaching mindfulness to kids aged 10 years or below but may be a bit boring for older children.
 Also, it occupies quite a bit of space on the phone or tab.

 Get the app here.

 Math, a subject that most kids dread!
 When classroom teaching does not help your child get better at math, a fun app may do the trick.
 Moose Math by Duck Duck Moose is a fun app that uses interesting, real-life objects to teach early math to kids.
-Storytelling is used to introduce the concepts to the child, which makes learning practical and enjoyable.
-It is one of the best learning apps for kids to get your child to practice math.
+It uses storytelling to introduce the concepts to the child, which makes learning practical and enjoyable.
+It also has a “Report Card” section, which allows you to monitor the child’s progress.
+Moose Math is one of the best learning apps for kids to get your child to practice math.

 Category: Education